cmbarker/wnvca-2024/model-output/README.md

 # Data submission instructions

-All forecasts should be submitted directly to the [model-output](./) folder.
-Data in this directory should be added to the repository through a pull request so that automatic [data validation checks](../.github/workflows) are run.
+All forecasts should be submitted directly to the [model-output](../model-output) folder.
+Data in this directory should be added to the repository through a pull request so that automatic [validation checks](../.github/workflows/model-output-pull.yml) are run (although teams are highly encouraged to do [local validations](#Local-Validation) before submitting).

 These instructions provide detail about the [data format](#Data-formatting) as well as [validation](#Forecast-validation) that you can do prior to this pull request.
 In addition, we describe [metadata](https://github.com/Infectious-Disease-Modeling-Hubs/hubTemplate/blob/master/model-metadata/README.md) that each model should provide in the model-metadata folder.